danburzo/fb-export/README.md

 ### Exporting your Facebook posts

-Run `node tools/posts.js` to export your Facebook posts to JSON (in `export/posts.json`).
+Run `node tools/posts.js` to export your Facebook posts to JSON (in `export/json/posts.json`).
 Check the source code to see which fields are currently fetched, and add your own to suit your needs.
 [See this page](https://developers.facebook.com/docs/graph-api/reference/v2.11/post) for available fields.

+### Exporting your Facebook photos

+__Note:__ You'll need to have run the _Exporting your Facebook posts_ tool beforehand, so you have a `posts.json` to use.

+Run `node tools/photos.js` to export your Facebook photos to the `export/photos` folder.